ian-small/Chloe.jl/README.md

 The Chloë server can be run remotely through a ssh tunnel.

 On the remote server:
-`git clone ...` the chloe github repo and download the julia runtime (natch).
+`git clone ...` the chloe github repo and download the julia runtime (natch!).
 *And* install all chloe package dependencies *globally* (see above).

 Then on your puny laptop you can run something like: